j2udev/dotfiles/README.md

 If you choose this option, you'll need to manually set the font in your iTerm preferences.
 Open iTerm preferences with `cmd + ,` and go to
 Profiles -> Text -> Font
-and select `Heck Nerd Font Mono` from the dropdown.
+and select `Hack Nerd Font Mono` from the dropdown.

 To let the p10k configuration wizard install run the below and follow the prompt until it installs the needed fonts:
 ```